Supercolony-net/sol2ink/docs/docs/how_it_works/parsing_expressions.md

 ### type(T).f / type(T)

-These expressions are parsed normally, except `type` is changed to `type_of`, since `type` is a keyword in rust.
-If the original expression was a cast, the `type_of` call will be omitted and the expression will be parsed as a cast.
+These expressions are parsed as expected, except `type` is changed to `type_of` since `type` is a keyword in rust.
+If the original expression were a cast, the `type_of` call would be omitted, and the expression will be parsed as a cast.

 ### Mapping/array manipulation

-Only special thing here is that Sol2Ink will not use indexed approach to data, but will use `unwrap_or_default()` in case of reading, and `insert` in case of writing from or to a mapping or array (which is parsed as a vec).
+The only notable thing here is that Sol2Ink will not use an indexed approach to data; it will instead use `unwrap_or_default()` in case of reading and `insert` in case of writing from or to a mapping or array (which it parses as a vec).

 All other expressions are parsed as expected: